hanishkvc/prgs-sdr-kspecanal/README.rst

         Blue curve - relates to siglvl data of the current full scan.
-        If scanRangeNonOverlap is less than 1.0, then for freqs which are scanned more than once in a overlapped manner, as part of a single full range scan, the average across the overlapped scans, is what is stored wrt cur dataset.
-However one can see the cur curve tending towards its avg in the GUI.
+        If scanRangeNonOverlap is less than 1.0, then for freqs which are scanned more than once in a overlapped manner, as part of a single full range scan, either the scan results are used as such or the average across the overlapped scans, is what is stored wrt cur dataset.
+One can see the cur curve tending towards its avg in the GUI, if avg is what is used.

-        NOTE: Red, Yellow and Green curves work on the averaged cur curve, when seen across all full range scans till then.
-        While the Blue curve relates to the average of the signal level seen across overlapped scans in the current full scan only.
+        NOTE: Red, Yellow and Green curves work either on the raw cur data or the averaged cur data.
+In turn it contains a view across all full range scans till then.
+While the Blue curve relates to the raw or the average of the signal level seen across overlapped scans in the current full scan only.

-NOTE: The initial non overlapping part of the 1st freq window in the stepped overlapping sliding window over the full freq range, denotes raw data and not avgd data (when the freq is at different positions in the raw scan range), so chances are it could be ~2 dB down, due to potential non-linearity that I seem to have noticed in rtlsdr.
+NOTE: There is some potential non linearity towards either end of the raw scan range of rtlsdr.
+Do keep this in mind.
+For example for the averaged cur scan data case, the initial non overlapping part of the 1st freq window in the stepped overlapping sliding window over full freq range, denotes raw data and not avgd data (when the freq is at different positions in the raw scan range).
+So chances are it could be ~2 dB or so down potentially.

 Normal